simeononsecurity/simeononsecurity.ch/content/other/creating-profitable-low-powered-crypto-miners/index.en.md

 #### Docker Compose:
-To run all of these in one go, assuming you have all of your accounts and ids notated, you can update the following [`docker-compose.yml`](https://github.com/OlivierGaland/CashFactory/blob/main/docker-compose.yml):
+To run all of these containers in one go, assuming you have all of your accounts and ids notated, you can update the following [`docker-compose.yml`](https://github.com/OlivierGaland/CashFactory/blob/main/docker-compose.yml):
 ```yaml
 version: '3.5'